Chart Color Schemes

 Yea is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Yea, as per the latest Census evaluation, 97.1% of dwellings were houses, with the remaining 2.9% comprising semi-detached homes, apartments, and other types.
-This is in contrast to Non-Metro Vic., where 93.6% of dwellings were houses, and 6.4% were other types.
-Home ownership in Yea stood at 54.0%, with mortgaged properties making up 28.5% and rented dwellings accounting for 17.6%.
-The median monthly mortgage repayment in the area was $1,408, lower than Non-Metro Vic.'s average of $1,500.
+In Yea, as per the latest Census, 97.1% of dwellings were houses while 2.9% were other types such as semi-detached properties, apartments, and others.
+This is compared to Non-Metro Vic.'s 93.6% houses and 6.4% other dwellings.
+Home ownership in Yea stood at 54.0%, with mortgaged dwellings at 28.5% and rented ones at 17.6%.
+The median monthly mortgage repayment was $1,408, lower than Non-Metro Vic.'s average of $1,500.
 The median weekly rent in Yea was recorded at $300, compared to Non-Metro Vic.'s $280.
-Nationally, Yea's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Yea's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing